-"Any person" includes patentees, licensees, reexamination requesters, real parties in interest, persons without a real interest and persons acting for real parties in interest without a need to identify the real party of interest.
+"Any person" includes patentees, licensees, reexamination requesters, real parties in interest, persons without a real interest and persons acting for real parties instincted without a need to identify the real party of interests.
+How as appeared but on additional

 The statute indicates that "at the written request of the person citing the prior art, his or her identity will be excluded from the patent file and kept confidential".
 Although an attempt will be made to exclude any such papers from the public files, since the review will be mainly clerical in nature, complete assurance of such exclusion cannot be given.
 Persons citing art who desire to remain confidential are therefore advised to not identify themselves anywhere in their papers.